To Simply Inspire

 Closeup of Protein Waffle recipe topped with sliced strawberries and bananas drizzled with peanut butter.

-Combine it with a healthy muffin like these Healthy Blueberry Muffins or these Zucchini Muffins and you have a macro balanced meal or snack.
+Combine one with a healthy muffin like these Healthy Blueberry Muffins or these Zucchini Muffins and you have a macro balanced meal or snack.

 Important: I made these with Nature’s Best Isopure Unflavored Whey Protein Powder.
 Be sure to check your own protein powder for its carb amount since they do vary per brand.